AvaPL/avapl.github.io/_posts/2025-09-30-a-few-testing-anti-patterns.md

 failing.
 If they do so because you've changed the actual logic, it's all good.
 However, if that's something only related to the implementation details of the test, then it's a sign that the test is not written properly.

-> An example of such an implementation detail might be an assertion that relies on the order of the elements of the
+> An example of such an implementation detail might be an assertion that relies on the order of the elements in the
-> result when the order doesn't matter.
+> result when actually the order doesn't matter.
-> {: .prompt-info }
+{: .prompt-info }

 That leads us to another aspect of testing, which is editing the tests.
 It's not always that easy to make the tests work after even a simple change is introduced.
 Sometimes, the change is just a one-liner that requires you to modify tens